fullstackhero/docs/content/dotnet-webapi-boilerplate/general/overview.md

 ---
-title: "Introduction"
+title: "Overview"
 description: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
 lead: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
-overview: true
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false
 images: []
 menu:
-  docs:
+  webapi:
-    identifier: "angular-material-overview"
+    identifier: "general-overview"
     name: "Overview"
-    parent: "angular-material-boilerplate"
+    parent: "general"
 weight: 1
 toc: true
 ---

 ## Get started

-There are two main ways to get started with Doks:
+There are two main ways to get stakrted with Doks:

 ### Tutorial